Ford Flex Insurance Rates

 Use our free rate comparison tool above to find out which insurance company has the cheapest rates for a Ford Flex.

-The average insurance prices for a Ford Flex are $1,142 every 12 months for full coverage insurance.
-Comprehensive costs approximately $210, collision insurance costs $300, and liability costs $474.
-A liability-only policy costs as little as $522 a year, and high-risk insurance costs around $2,458.
-Teens cost the most to insure at up to $4,474 a year.
+Estimated insurance rates for a Ford Flex are $1,142 a year for full coverage.
+Comprehensive costs an estimated $210, collision costs $300, and liability insurance costs around $474.
+A liability-only policy costs as low as $522 a year, with high-risk insurance costing around $2,458.
+16-year-old drivers pay the most at $4,474 a year or more.

 Average premium for full coverage: $1,142

-Price estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 states and for different Flex trim levels.
+Prices are based on $500 comprehensive and collision deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Rates include averaging for all states and for different Flex trim levels.

 Use the form below to get customized rates for your location.